grafana/writers-toolkit/docs/sources/writing-guide/front-matter/index.md

 `draft: true`

 :  When present, this option prevents Hugo from rendering the content.
 Use the command line flag `--buildDrafts` to generate content marked as `draft: true`.

+`# heading`

+: If the `docs-validator` linter has been implemented on your repository, your topic heading must match the title in the metadata.

 ## Example with different page and menu titles